outdoorbits/little-backup-box/README.md

 - Use multiple cards.
 Little Backup Box assigns a unique ID to each card and create a separate folder for each card on the backup storage device.
 - Perform card backup fully automatically with no user interaction.
 - Start specific backup operations manually using Little Backup Box's web UI.
+- Browse and view backed up contents using the built-in web viewer.
 - Stream the backed up photos to any DLNA-compatible client.
 - Access the backed up content from other machines on the network.
-- Synchronize the backed up content with multiple machines.
+- Synchronize the backed up content across multiple machines.

 ## Installation